EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

     plot_tools.plot_network_activity(rate_monitor_excit, spike_monitor_excit, voltage_monitor_excit, t_min=0. * b2.ms)

-* What is the population activity (mean firing rate) of the excitatory population?
+* Without coding, from the plot: What is the population activity (mean firing rate) of the excitatory population at different points in time?
 * Change the firing rate of the external population to 2.2Hz.
 What do you observe?
 * Run the simulation a few times with r_ext = 2.2 Hz.
 Describe your observations.